Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University)

 - enrichment activities in the United States with other international Fulbright scholars

 What are the conditions?

-- Kansas State University is the primary host institution
+- Kansas State University must be the primary host institution

-- Awardees must conduct a public lecture tour across a variety of institutions whilst in-country.
+- Awardees will conduct a public lecture tour across a variety of institutions whilst in-country.